This section provides information related to security and emergency planning, crime and fire prevention and automated external defibrillators (AEDs).

 Automated External Defibrillators (AEDs)

 - AED Inspections should be performed on a monthly basis to ensure the unit is operating properly.
 An AED inspection consists of: Checking the unit to ensure it is on and the light is blinking, checking the batteries to ensure they are within 4 years of the "Install by" date, and checking the AED pads to ensure they are not past the expiration date.
 The AED unit performs its own internal testing on a daily, weekly and monthly basis.
-If the unit is beeping, please contact the Emergency Preparedness Department at preparedness.utexas.edu/contact-us.
+If the unit is beeping, please contact the Office of Emergency Management at preparedness.utexas.edu/contact-us.

 - Ordering Replacement Parts